Go2Learn partners with global subject-matter experts to deliver spot-on need-to-know content to enhance your optimization journey.

-Norm Poynter has been in management consulting with specialization in SAP plant maintenance and integration for the past fourteen years.
+Norm Poynter is a globally sought-after keynote speaker and the founder of NLAS Possibilities and co-founder of Asset Management Advocates.
+Norm has been in management consulting with a specialization in SAP plant maintenance, master data standards & management, and integration for the past nineteen years.
 He has been involved in a variety of projects including system and continuous improvement implementations, best practices, plant turnarounds, re-engineering, process improvements, and process safety development and implementation.

 Ted Lister – STONAVIGATOR